Partnerships

 Local councils, as elected representatives of local communities, are well placed to partner with the State Government.
 They help with the development of regional plans and formal regional development policy.

-Visit Local Government Association of South Australia for more information.
+Read more about the Local Government Association of South Australia.

 Australian Government

 The Australian Government has primary responsibility for developing policy in areas that affect the nation.
-This includes overarching sectors, such as:
+This includes overarching sectors, such as education, health, taxation, social security, communication, external affairs and trade, citizenship and immigration.

-Visit Australian Government Department of Infrastructure, Transport, Regional Development and Communications for more information.
+See the Department of Infrastructure, Transport, Regional Development, Communications and the Arts for more information.

-Regional Development Australia (RDA) is an Australian Government initiative, established throughout the state during 2009-10.
-RDAs engage with regional communities, with a key focus on economic development.
+Regional Development Australia (RDA) is a national initiative established during 2009-10 to engage with regional communities, with a key focus on economic development.

-For more information visit Regional Development South Australia.
+Find more information about Regional Development South Australia.

 Primary Producers SA